F0lak/dm_open_ref/ref/proc/text2ascii.md

 With
-[Unicode](/%7Bnotes%7D/Unicode), things may get more complicated.
+[Unicode](/ref/%7Bnotes%7D/Unicode.md) -m things may get more complicated.
 DM stores text with UTF-8 encoding, so at this position there might be several bytes strung together to make a single character.
 The value of `pos` is in bytes, not characters.
 When the return value is 128 (0x80)